Cattle slaughter in India: Buddhism

+The first of the five ethical precepts (pañcasīla) enjoins Buddhists to "abstain from taking life", i.e. not to kill any sentient being.
+Later Buddhist commentators extend this to discourage participation in any slaughterhouse activities or commerce in meat products.

+According to S. Dhammika, the Buddha refrained from eating meat and fish only during his period of severe asceticism, but after his awakening he accepted whatever food was offered in his alms bowl, provided he did not know it had been specifically slaughtered for him.
+He instructed monastics to refuse any meat if they "had seen, heard, or suspected" that the animal was killed on their behalf, but gave no analogous restriction to lay followers.
+The only foods he is recorded as refusing were pāyāsa (milk-rice) and pūraḷāsa (cakes) used in certain Vedic offerings, which he rejected on doctrinal grounds rather than out of general aversion to those foods.

+When invited at a wealthy merchant Ugga's home, he was served a dish flavoured with sal flowers, pork stewed with jujube fruit (Sampannakolakam sūkramamsam) and fried vegetable stalks, together with the best quality rice.
+Indeed, the Buddha's last meal in Pāvā where he stayed in macho orchard owned by Cunda, a blacksmith, was Sūkaramaddava — which literally means "pig's softness" or "pig's belly" — a pork preparation of some kind, e.g. tender pork.
+However, it is debatable whether the dish was it literally meant; Dhammapala (5th cent.
+CE) gave the opinions of various ancient authorities on the dish ranging from pork, bamboo shoots, mushrooms, etc. indicating that by ten centuries after his death, the meaning of the word was lost and it has been 25 centuries to his death since.

-The texts of Buddhism state ahimsa to be one of five ethical precepts, which requires a practicing Buddhist to "refrain from killing living beings".
-Slaughtering cow has been a taboo, with some texts suggest taking care of a cow is a means of taking care of "all living beings".
+In the more recent Buddhist commentary, slaughtering cow has been a taboo, with some texts suggest taking care of a cow is a means of taking care of "all living beings", while consumption of meat isn't equivalent to killing a living being.
 Cattle is seen as a form of reborn human beings in the endless rebirth cycles in samsara, protecting animal life and being kind to cattle and other animals is good karma.
 The Buddhist texts state that killing or eating meat is wrong, and they urge Buddhist laypersons to not operate slaughterhouses, nor trade in meat.
 Indian Buddhist texts encourage a plant-based diet.

 Saving animals from slaughter for meat, is believed in Buddhism to be a way to acquire merit for better rebirth.
 According to Richard Gombrich, there has been a gap between Buddhist precepts and practice.
 Vegetarianism is admired, states Gombrich, but often it is not practiced.
 Nevertheless, adds Gombrich, there is a general belief among Theravada Buddhists that eating beef is worse than other meat and the ownership of cattle slaughterhouses by Buddhists is relatively rare.